bsc-pm/nos-v/docs/user/errors.md

 In nOS-V, most public functions return an integer code that indicates the successful completion of the operation, or a possible error during the function execution.
 When the function succeeded, `NOSV_SUCCESS` is returned.
 This value is guaranteed to be zero, while all errors are negative and non-zero.
 The `nosv/errors.h` header defines the complete API regarding the error codes and error handling.
 This header is automatically included by the main `nosv.h` header.

-The nOS-V runtime provides the following API function to obtain the string description of a error code programmatically:
+The nOS-V runtime provides the following API function to obtain the string description of an error code programmatically:

 ```c
 const char *nosv_get_error_string(int error_code);